 5. Submit three personal and three business references;

 6. Pass an eight-hour comprehensive two-part examination.
-Part I is four-hours of multiple
+Part I is five-hours of multiple

-choice questions designed to test participants on valuation theory and concepts Part II is a four-hour case study (provided by IACVA) review with questions centered on the performance of a valuation.
+choice questions designed to test participants on valuation theory and concepts Part II is a three-hour case study (provided by IACVA) review with questions centered on the performance of a valuation.